Architecture

 packages/server/src/

 Rooms are created on first join and cleaned up when empty.
-Room IDs are prefixed with the server name to prevent cross-server collisions:
+Room IDs are constructed from the server name, port, and channel ID to prevent cross-server collisions in the SFU.

 packages/sfu/